 - Making phone calls

-- Sending and answering emails and other messages
+- Sending and answering emails

 - Conducting research over the internet

 Businesses like to hire freelancers and virtual assistants because it saves them from having to have an employee.
 Sites like Fiverr are great for freelance writers, bloggers, artists, excel spreadsheet nerds, and more.